 Quantity of Work Rule

-A law student may take no more than sixteen semester hours a semester.
-In rare situations, the Assistant Dean for Student Affairs may, for good cause shown, permit a student to register for a maximum of seventeen hours.
+A law student may take no more than 16 semester hours a semester.
+In rare situations, the Assistant Dean for Student Affairs may, for good cause shown, permit a student to register for a maximum of 17 hours.
 Law students may take courses in other schools and colleges only with the express prior permission of the dean.
 Normally, a student may not take a course in another school or college, except an ROTC course, in addition to the maximum load in the School of Law.

-Law students are strongly advised that they should not work while in their first year and that they should not work more than fifteen hours a week while in their second and third years.
+Law students are strongly advised that they should not work while in their first year and that they should not work more than 15 hours a week while in their second and third years.